xabbu42/Master/arbeit.md

-So the new proof with (□Cut) rules replaced by (Cut) rules does not introduce new prehistoric relations and therefore also no new prehistoric loops.
-By corollary \ref{cutloop}, the cut elimination to get a G3s proof does not introduce prehistoric loops.
+So the new proof with (□Cut) rules replaced by (Cut) rules does not introduce new prehistoric relations and therefore also no new prehistoric cycles.
+By corollary \ref{cutcycle}, the cut elimination to get a G3s proof does not introduce prehistoric cycles.
 \End{proof}

 \Begin{definition}